markusthoemmes/app_actions/README.md

 It is strongly suggested to use image digests to identify a specific image like in the example above.
 If that is not possible, it is strongly suggested to use a unique and descriptive tag for the respective image (not `latest`).

-## Upgrade from `app_action`
+## Upgrade from v1.x

-The old `app_action` is no longer under development.
-To upgrade, references need to be switched from `digitalocean/app_action` to `digitalocean/app_actions/deploy`.
+The v1 branch of this action is no longer under active development.

-The new action does not support the `images` input from the old action.
+The new deploy action does not support the `images` input from the old action.
 For in-repository app specs, it's suggested to use env-var-substitution as in the example above.
 If the spec of an existing app should be updated via the backwards-compatible `app_name` input, the `IMAGE_DIGEST_$component-name`/`IMAGE_TAG_$component-name` environment variables can be used to change the respective fields of the image reference.

 ## Resources to know more about DigitalOcean App Platform App Spec